microsoft/VFSForGit/VnodeCacheDesign.md

 - If the rename is within the same virtualization root: All entries in the cache are still valid.

-- If the rename source and target are outside of any virutalization roots: All entries in the cache are still valid.
+- If the rename source and target are outside of any virtualization roots: All entries in the cache are still valid.

 - If the rename moves a directory out of a virtualization root: Increase that root's `vrgid` (thereby invalidating all entries in the cache for that root)